Mbuyiseni Ndlozi disappointed by President Cyril Ramaphosa's meeting with Trump

 South African President Cyril Ramaphosa had a heated meeting with United States President Donald Trump.

-Joining the SA delegation were the Minister of International Relations and Cooperation, Ronald Lamola, Democratic Alliance (DA) MP John Steenhuizen, who is the Minister of Agriculture, billionaire Johan Rupert, professional golfers Ernie Els and Retief Goosen, and more.
+Joining the SA delegation were the Minister of International Relations and Cooperation, Ronald Lamola, Democratic Alliance (DA) MP John Steenhuizen, who is the Minister of Agriculture, billionaire Johann Rupert, professional golfers Ernie Els and Retief Goosen, and others.

 The meeting was to address the false claims of a white genocide happening in Mzansi.
 Following the meeting, President Ramaphosa shared that there would be more talks about the matter in the future.